unity-sds/unity-ads-deployment/ci_cd/README.md

    * Main menu  >  Groups  >  Your groups  >  Unity
 2. starting from left side-bar, go to
    * CI/CD  >  Runners

+Each gitlab executor may have a set of one or more tags.
+GitLab will assign a pipeline job with tags only to an executor with the same tags for execution.
+An executor tags (if any) can be seen at the location mentioned above, where you can see a list of registered executors.